dixonaws/ggcstatus/README.md

 # ggcstatus
-Long running Lambdas function to report basic connectivity status to IoT Cloud.
+Long running Lambda function to report basic connectivity status to IoT Cloud every 5 seconds.
+Part of the connectedcar-v2 package.
+Publishes status every 5 seconds to the "connectedcar-v2/vehicles" topic in your AWS account.
+Your Greengrass group must be configured with a subscription to publish from this Lambda to the IoT Cloud.

 Note that the project directory must include the following greengrasssdk directories in order to run the program or deploy